top of page

 Right Hand, Reverse Rotation

-Standing in front of the engine and looking at the belts and pulleys, if they are turning to the left, in counter-clockwise direction then it is a reverse rotating engine.
+Standing in front of the engine and looking at the belts and pulleys, if they are turning to the left, in a counter-clockwise direction then it is a reverse rotating engine.

-Pulleys Rotation
+Pulley Rotation

 Flywheel Rotation